Natoman95/ZB-NG-Senior-Project/README.md

 * Create React App Documentation https://github.com/facebook/create-react-app
   * Our app is built on top of Create React App, whic takes care a lot of React JS headache
   * This documentation gives pointers for configuring the app and adding basic features that we'll need
+* Create React App Typescript Documentation https://github.com/wmonk/create-react-app-typescript
+  * This allows us to use Typescript when it helps us
 * Material-UI Documentation https://material-ui-next.com
 * NPM packages for anything not built into React or Material-UI https://www.npmjs.com
 * Standard Material-UI Icons https://material.io/icons/